From a life of chance, to a life of choice.

 Don Draper, Mad Men

-In 2.5 years, I took more than 100 flights, drove impactful projects, worked with some of the smartest people, and checked off many of the boxes I once thought defined success.
+For the next 2.5 years, I took more than 100 flights, drove impactful projects, worked with some of the smartest people, and checked off many of the boxes I once thought defined success.
 I was a “road warrior” living the proverbial “life out of a suitcase”.

 Somewhere along the way though, things didn’t feel quite right.
 I didn’t choose my career, my career chose me.